TheKevinWang/HunterGatherer.js/README.md

 # EmailGuesser

 Organizations tend to have predicatable email addresses for employees, such as kevin.wang@example.com.
-This Node.js script uses common name combinations to generate a list of common email addresses.
+This Node.js script uses common name combinations to generate a list of email addresses.
+Email guesser accepts a file of names separated by new lines, such as output from [theHarvester](https://github.com/laramies/theHarvester).
+The email addresses can then be validated using [iSMTP](https://github.com/altjx/ipwn).

 # Requirements